Rei-SwitchBot/faq/en-us/Keypad.md

 4. Proof of purchase was not correctly identified or if you purchased from a second-hand channel, our team will review it and follow up with you shortly.
 Thank you for your patience, and please let us know if you need further assistance.

+---
+### Troubleshooting SwitchBot Keypad Touch Logs Suddenly Stopped Updating

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, could you please check the following points?
+1. Please confirm that the firmware version of your Keypad Touch is 2.4 or newer.
+If not, update it near the device via the SwitchBot app → Keypad Touch → Gear Icon → Firmware & Battery.
+2. Open the SwitchBot app near the device and tap the Keypad Touch to reconnect via Bluetooth.
+3. Delete the Keypad Touch from SwitchBot app, and re-add it.
+Note: Deleting the Keypad Touch from the app will automatically erase all registered passwords, fingerprints, and NFC cards.